Is cooking dinner at your house like juggling eggs?

 When it is time to eat dinner, the stuff on the kitchen table gets juggled right back to the island or kitchen counter, and today’s mail and school papers get added to the stack.
 The cycle, just like juggling eggs, goes around and around and around.

-It’s no wonder that cooking, something that can be fun and fulfilling, is sometimes just plain frustrating.
+It is no wonder that cooking, something that can be fun and fulfilling, is sometimes just plain frustrating.

 To get out of that perpetual cycle, take a new look at how your kitchen organization functions.
 Sometimes, when we move into a kitchen, we are not sure how that new room works for us.
 We place things in one spot and for years continue to leave them in that spot even if it is not efficient.

-Eight Signs You Have Order in the Kitchen!
+Eight Signs You Have Order in the Kitchen:

 Here is a quick quiz to help you think about where you store your kitchen items.
 Follow the tips in the quiz and it will soon be easier to unload that dishwasher, clear that sink and keep the kitchen ready to use.